kgotsosm/epl-analysis/README.md

-# English Premier Leage Analysis for Predictor
+# English Premier League Analysis for Predicting Match Winners

 **This repository contains an analysis of the English Premier League (EPL) aimed at developing a machine learning model to predict the winners of EPL matches.
 The project incorporates data cleaning, exploratory data analysis, feature engineering, and model training.
 I did the data cleaning, and analysis as well as preparation for the machine learning portion of the project, which was completed with the assistance of various online sources.